shauryasingh2810/Shaurya-Data-Portfolio/README.md

   - Tasks: Applied Generative AI for predictive analytics, data visualization, and strategic business recommendations.
   - Outcome: Developed insights and reports to support data-driven business strategies.

+5. **Customer Churn Prediction & Retention Strategy Model** *(In Progress)*
+ - Built a machine learning model to predict customer churn and identify key drivers such as tenure, contract type, and monthly charges.
+ - Created an interactive dashboard to visualize churn patterns and help business users explore high-risk customer segments.
+ - Unique Feature: Integrated Generative AI to generate **personalized retention messages** for at-risk customers, making the model actionable for real-world business use.
+ - Outcome: A complete pipeline from **prediction → explanation → business action**, bridging data analytics with strategy.

 ---
 🔗 Connect With Me